Installation

 Python API

-installed, go into the neopdf_pyapi
+is installed, go into the neopdf_pyapi

 directory, and then simply run: